Costochondritis vs. Heart Attack: Knowing the Difference

-Costochondritis is a leading cause of chest pain that affects millions of people annually.
-This inflammation can result in sharp or dull pain in the chest that can seem like an infection, heart attack, or other severe conditions.
+Costochondritis is a common cause of chest pain that is often encountered in primary care and emergency settings.
+This inflammatory condition can result in sharp or dull pain in the chest that may resemble symptoms of infection, a heart attack, or other serious medical conditions.

-This article reviews what costochondritis is, the risk factors and causes of chest pain, other symptoms, diagnosis, and treatment options for costochondritis.
+This article reviews what costochondritis is, the risk factors and potential causes of chest pain, associated symptoms, diagnosis, and available treatment options.

-Costochondritis denotes inflammation of the cartilage (chondritis) that connects the ribs to the breastbone, known as the costochondral joint or junction.[1]
+Costochondritis refers to inflammation of the cartilage that connects the ribs to the breastbone (sternum), known as the costochondral joint or junction.

 The costochondral joints connect the ribs to the chest wall.
 They comprise cartilage, and ten pairs of these joints connect the first ten ribs to their costal cartilages.
 These joints do not move, providing structure to the ribcage and sternum.

-The underlying inflammation can result in sharp pain in the chest, which is easy to mistake for a heart attack or other severe conditions.
+The underlying inflammation can result in sharp pain in the chest, mistaken for a heart attack or other severe conditions.

 Symptoms of Costochondritis

 The defining feature of costochondritis is chest pain, which ranges from mild to severe.
-The pain manifests as sharp or dull and on the left side of the chest.
+The pain is often described as sharp or dull and is commonly felt on the left side of the chest, although it may occur on either side.
 Rarely, the pain may also radiate to the shoulder or arm.

 Other symptoms of costochondritis may include:

-- Pain when taking deep breaths or coughing
+- A sensation of discomfort or pain when taking deep breaths or coughing

 - Tenderness in the affected area

-- Pain that deepens with physical activity or movement
+- Pain that worsens with physical activity or movement

 - Pain that improves with rest